hugo53/hugo53.github.io/_posts/2013-05-12-get-started-with-ios-programming.md

 - [How to Write a Fantastic Mobile App Description](http://mobileadvertisinghub.com/how-to-write-a-fantastic-mobile-app-description-part-2/)

 - [How to Use Social Media to Drive Demand for Your App](http://mobileadvertisinghub.com/how-to-use-social-media-to-drive-demand-for-your-app-part-3/)

+## Great Advices from original documentation (or Great Knowledge)
+- Cocoa Design Patterns (included in  Cocoa Fundamentals Guide) : list all patterns which are used in Cocoa framework.
+Must go through!